citrix/CitrixDeveloper-VSCode/README.md

 ## Features

+### Implemented in this release (1.4.2)

+- Change the title of the "Citrix Community Scripts" to "Community Scripts" to encourage that this is for all types of community scripts, not just Citrix.
+If you build a script package, no matter what platform it targets, it will be surfaced here.

 ### Implemented in this release (1.4.1)

 - Settings to specify a RSS feed to list Citrix Script Packages